 Love cakes?
 Try these next!

 Medovik tort is a traditional Russian honey cake made with multiple layers and sour cream frosting.
-It is sweet and rich due to its honey flavor, majestic in taste, and beautiful in stature.
+It's sweet and rich with a pronounced honey flavor, superb taste, and beautiful stature.

 - Total Time: 1 hour, 30 minutes (plus chilling time)